watertap-org/watertap/docs/technical_reference/unit_models/zero_order_unit_models/anaerobic_mbr_mec_zo.rst

 Electricity Consumption
 -----------------------
-Electricity consumption is calculated using the constant_intensity helper function.
+Electricity consumption is calculated using the pump_electricity helper function.
 See documentation for :ref:`Helper Methods for Electricity Demand<electricity_methods>`.

 Costing Method
 --------------
-Costing is calculated using the False method in the zero-order costing package.
+Costing is calculated using the cost_anaerobic_mbr_mec method in the zero-order costing package.
 See documentation for the :ref:`zero-order costing package<zero_order_costing>`.

 .. index::